 It is specified that the Board of Directors can waive the application of the non-compete undertaking upon departure of the Chairman of the Board.
 It is also specified that no noncompete benefit will be paid once the Chairman of the Board claims his pension rights and in any event, no benefit can be paid over the age of 65.

-i.
+CORPORATE GOVERNANCE AND LEGAL INFORMATION COMPENSATION OF CORPORATE OFFICERS j.
 Retirement Schemes